 Due to the lifelong coverage and cash value component, whole life insurance comes with higher premiums.2 It may be a challenge to cover them if you’re young or don’t have a lot of extra cash at your disposal.

-Here’s a brief look at the difference between whole life insurance and other permanent policies you might come across:
+Now that you know how whole life insurance works and the pros and cons, here’s a brief look at the differences between this type of policy and other permanent policies you might come across:

 If you’re interested in whole life insurance from Aflac, follow these steps: